scossar/converse.nvim/README.md

 ### API options

 - `model`: the Claude model to use.
-Currently defaults to Claude 3.5 Sonnet
+Currently defaults to Claude Opus 4
 - `max_tokens`: maximum number of tokens in Claude's response
 - `temperature`: controls response randomness (0 = more deterministic, 1 = more creative)
 - `system`: optional system prompt to set context for Claude
 - `conv_dir`: directory where conversation JSON files are stored

-### Loggin options
+### Logging options

 (logs data from the Python process)